Cosmological perturbation theory for large scale structure in phase space: Analytic solution to time-dependent coefficients

 In the case of $s(a)=0$, Eq.(\ref{eq:sourced}) reduces to Eq.(\ref{eq:ie-lo-ode-time}) satisfied by the linear growth factor.
 According to Eq.(\ref{eq:finalaux}), the general solution is then a linear combination of the growing and decaying modes, $c_{+}(a)$ and $c_{-}(a)$ respectively, where

 and we set $a_{i}=0$.
 If we drop the decaying mode and normalize the linear growth according to $D_{\textrm{L}}(a=1)=1$, we arrive at:

-hence reproducing a familiar result.
+hence reproducing a familiar result, which we used in Sec.~\ref{sec:ptbe}.
 However, in the more general case of a nonzero source the particular solution typically grows faster than the homogeneous solutions and eventually dominates.
 We then obtain

+With this basic ingredient we can write down formulas for the time-dependent coefficients in SPT.
+Starting at second order in the perturbative expansion, we show in Appendix \ref{sec:app2} that the coefficients $c^{(2)}_{i}(a)$ are solutions to the differential Eq.(\ref{eq:sourced}), with source functions

+where the dependence on scale factor is implicit in Eq.(\ref{eq:sources-2nd}).
+The solutions are then obtained from a direct application of Eq.~(\ref{eq:analyticsolagainapp}), which can be easily evaluated numerically.
+For an Einstein-de Sitter (EdS) universe with $\Omega_{\textrm{m}}(a)=1$, $D_{\textrm{L}}(a)=a$ which implies $f(a)=1$.
+In this case the source terms in Eq.(\ref{eq:sources-2nd}) simplify to $s^{(2)}_{1}(a) = 5/2$ and $s^{(2)}_{2}(a) = 1$, and it becomes straightforward to derive the time-dependent coefficients: $c^{(2)}_{1}(a) = 5a^2/7$ and $c^{(2)}_{2}(a) = 2a^2/7$.
+This motivates the familiar EdS approximation to time-dependent coefficients in the general $\Lambda$CDM cosmology:

+In Fig.~\ref{fig:2nd} we plot these time-dependent coefficients in our fiducial cosmology.
+The exact solutions from Eqs.~(\ref{eq:analyticsolagainapp}) and (\ref{eq:sources-2nd}) are shown as solid lines, and the approximated ones from Eq.~(\ref{eq:eds_2nd}) as dashed lines.
+The EdS approximation works extremely well, with $<1\%$ errors.